Public names index

 SparseIR.MatsubaraSamplingType

-Allows the transformation between the IR basis and a set of sampling points in (scaled/unscaled) imaginary frequencies.
+Allows transformation between IR basis coefficients and sampling points in Matsubara frequencies.

 source